 Moving from the pelvis safely and successfully helps gain and maintain hamstring flexibility.

-Complete this practice to help improve both pelvic mobility and hamstring flexibility:
+Complete this practice to help improve your forward fold with both pelvic mobility and hamstring flexibility:

 Start with cat/cow by going down on all fours.
 Focus on moving your pelvis by moving the sit bones up and down.
 Don't dump into the lower back.